Thorium/thorium.github.io/FSharpAzure/ReadmeEng.md

 # F# and Azure in Practice #

 The event is in Finnish only, but these pages are a translation of the materials used.
 So this is just a quick translation, not a perfect F#-tutorial.
+Original [Finnish version](Readme.html).

 There are actually 2 levels of exercises and they are not in any particular order.